 Luckily, the fix for P0013 is often a relatively easy and affordable one.
 Something as simple as a loose wire can be the culprit in many cases.
 It’s also one of the codes you’re likely to see if you’ve neglected your regular oil change.

-Isolating the problem is often a fairly quick and easy process if you know the right steps to follow.
-Read on below to learn more about this code and how you can fix it.
+Isolating the problem is often a relatively quick and easy process if you know the right steps to follow.
+Read the information below to learn more about this code and how you can fix it.

 Table of Contents